jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 Another fun problem: if you flip a coin repeatedly, which pattern do you expect to see first, heads-tails-heads or heads-tails-tails?

-To model this I need another tool.
+First I need the following method:

 {% highlight scala %}
 trait Distribution[A] {